 We have all but given you a glimpse into the world of Machine Learning – we intentionally avoid referring to AI: While AI is as much or as little useful as ML, it is much less applicable to a broad spectrum of business use cases than Machine Learning.
 Not surprisingly, Machine Learning starts to make its way into virtually any aspect of business IT.

 Fixed assets can be easily managed with a solution that uses barcodes to track and update spreadsheets and documents.
-Human resource management solutions, help keeping track during the recruitment, performance reviews and leaves.
+Human resource management solutions, help keep track during the recruitment, performance reviews and leaves.

-At Digital Craftsmen consultancy services, we aim to develop solutions that are trained, rather than programmed.
-As an MSP we are familiar with data management and in ML techniques which help you define a business case and support your operations in AI.
+As part of our consultancy services, we aim to develop solutions that are trained, rather than programmed.
+As an MSP we are familiar with data management and ML techniques which help you define a business case and support your operations in AI.

-We are ISO 27001 and Cyber Essentials Plus accredited, proud to be awarded Investors in People certification for our training and investment in developing the skills and expertise of our Craftsmen, because robots coming or not, there will always be a place for highly skilled experts in the technology sector.
+We are ISO 27001 and Cyber Essentials Plus accredited and have been awarded Investors in People certification in recognition of the ongoing skills training of our Craftsmen because even with robots, there will always be a place for highly skilled experts in the technology sector.